Political Gadgets home Individual Politician Summary

 Wikipedia

-Andrew William Hastie (born 30 September 1982) is an Australian politician and former military officer who has served as the deputy leader of the Opposition and the deputy leader of the Liberal Party in the House of Representatives since 2026.
+Andrew William Hastie (born 30 September 1982) is an Australian politician and former military officer who has served as Deputy Leader of the Opposition in the House of Representatives and Deputy Leader of the Liberal Party in the House of Representatives since 2026.
 He has been the member of parliament (MP) for the Western Australian division of Canning since 2015.

 Hastie served as the Assistant Minister for Defence from 2020 to 2022, during the Morrison government.
-Following the 2022 election, he served as Shadow Minister for Defence, as well as Shadow Minister for Defence Industry & Defence Personnel in the Dutton shadow ministry.
+Following the 2022 election, he served as Shadow Minister for Defence, as well as Shadow Minister for Defence Industry and Defence Personnel in the Dutton shadow ministry.
 He was the Chair of the Parliamentary Joint Committee on Intelligence and Security from 2017 to 2020.

 Hastie was appointed Shadow Minister for Home Affairs in May 2025.
 He retired from the role in October 2025 after resigning from the party's frontbench over internal policy disputes.
 He returned to the frontbench in February 2026, serving as the Shadow Minister for Industry and Sovereign Capability.
 A prominent member of the National Right, his views have been described as right-wing populist and far-right, with strong stances against multiculturalism, immigration, abortion, LGBTQ rights, and net-zero emissions in Australia.